waleedkhalid95/CITS5503_Sem2/Labs/Lab6WebApplication.md

 ## Set up an EC2 instance

 ### [1] Create an EC2 micro instance with Ubuntu and SSH into it
- to create ec2 instance, we will utilize the python program we created earlier for this purpose in lab 2.
+ to create ec2 instance, we will utilize a modified version of the python program we created earlier for this purpose in lab 2. the modification will Allow HTTP traffic.
 ```python3
 import boto3
 import os